mmomtchev/nobind/README.md

 Starting from version 2, `nobind17` uses an object store.
 Each time a C++ object is wrapped, `nobind17` will remember this reference and as longer as the object is not garbage-collected, it will continue returning the same JS reference.
 This means that objects preserve their equality even if they cross multiple times the JS/C++ language barrier.

 This is particularly important for `ReturnShared` objects and allows to avoid memory management issues related to having multiple JS wrappers for the same C++ object.
+With the Object Store, returning a C++ reference to an already existing object will reuse the existing JS reference. `ReturnCopy` will still copy the object and create a new underlying C++ object and a new JS wrapper for it.

 The Object Store can be disabled by defining the `NOBIND_NO_OBJECT_STORE` macro.